-Biblical Foundations of Missions (BT 304) provides the unquestionable basis for the church's involvement in the mission of God today.
-In this course, students will be given a comprehensive introduction to the Old and New Testament foundations of missional activity.
-Select theological ideas are also explored.
-The value and implications of both of these focuses will also be examined.
-Prerequisites: Biblical Literature I and II and Basic Christian Beliefs.
+Biblical Foundations of Missions (BT 304) provides the theological and biblical basis for participation of Christians and the church in God's worldwide mission, with an emphasis on the trajectory of the global expansion of the church.
+Students will be given a comprehensive introduction to the Old and New Testament foundations of missional theology and praxis.
+Pre-requisites: Biblical Literature I and II and Basic Christian Beliefs.